 Spring season is upon us!
 While many people associate the Golden State with sunny skies and beaches, California also has some of the country’s most ripping terrain when it comes to skiing & snowboarding.
-The best way to hit as much of it as you can is with an Ikon Pass, which is now on sale for the 2022-23 season.
+The best way to hit as much of it as you can is with an Ikon Pass, which will soon be on sale for the 24-25 season.
 Another Ikon Pass bonus?
-Get free spring skiing access in 2022 at all California destinations.
+Get free spring skiing access in 2024 at all California destinations.

 Mountain I: Big Bear Mountain Resort

 Three Mountain Resorts: Bear Mountain and Snow Summit

 Getting Here: Surf to Snow in Under 2 Hours

 Few places in the world offer as much proximity to the mountains, ocean, and cityscapes as Southern California (SoCal).
 If you are starting your Spring Road Trip in SoCal, you have the opportunity to experience all three and complete the California Trifecta – surfing, skateboarding, and skiing or snowboarding – between sunrise and happy hour, and there’s no better place to start or finish your trip than this three-day itinerary at Big Bear Mountain Resort.

 - Big Bear Airport (4 miles / 6 km)*

 - Ontario International Airport (58 miles / 93 km)

 - Palm Springs International Airport (85 miles / 136 km)